andkoc001/PandS-Project2019/README.md

 >Email: G00376291@gmit.ie

 Created: 13-03-2019,
-Last update: 27-04-2019
+Last update: 28-04-2019

 ___

 Project for Programming and Scripting module at GMIT 2019

-This repository documents my research, project progress (inluding comments for my future reference) and findings to the Fisher's Iris Data Set Project for the Programming and Scripting module, Galway-Mayo Institute of Technology, 2019.
+This repository documents my research, project progress (including comments for my future reference) and findings to the Fisher's Iris Data Set Project for the Programming and Scripting module, Galway-Mayo Institute of Technology, 2019.

 Lecturer: dr Ian McLoughlin

 The detailed Project instructions:
 <https://github.com/ianmcloughlin/project-pands/raw/master/project.pdf>
 ___

-## Project research, excecution and findings
+## Project research, execution and findings

 ### Research plan (initial, to be developed in due course)

 1. Introduction to the project
 2. Fisher's iris data set
    1. Origin
-   2. Data set
+   2. Iris data set
-   3. Raw data
-   4. Meaning and significance
-3. My analysis
+3. Python language as a tool for data analysis
-   1. Python modules used (Numpy, Pandas, Mathplotlib, Jupyter Notebook)
+   1. Python language, libraries and modules
-   2. Program name and where it is reposited
-      1. Python program file: iris.py
-      2. Jupyter notebook file: PandS_Project_2019
-   3. Program execution - manual and instructions
-      1. How to run the program
-      2. Some key variables - what is what (naming convention)
+   2. Insight into raw data
+   3. The data analysis
+   4. Variables
-4. Iris data set analysis and specific findings
+4. Data set analysis
-   1. General comment
+   1. Jupyter Notebook
-   2. Basic statistical analysis
-   3. Data cleance
-   4. Data break down and discrimination
-   5. Classification, grupping, etc.
+5. Findings
-   6. Visualisation and interpretation
-   7. Pattern analysis
-5. Conclusion
+6. Conclusion
-   1. General findings
-   2. Ideas for further program development
-6. References
+References

-### Tasks list (or rather just ideas catcher)
+### Tasks list ideas

 Basic statistical information

-- [ ] Min and Max value
-- [ ] Average of each column
-- [ ] Mean value of each column
-- [ ] Standard diviation

-Data discrimination and classification

-- [ ] Min and Max value with species discrimination
+- [x] Min and Max value
-- [ ] Average of each column with species discrimination
+- [x] Average of each column
-- [ ] Mean value of each column with species discrimination
+- [x] Mean value of each column
-- [ ] Standard diviation of each column
+- [x] Standard deviation

 Visualisation and interpretation

-- [ ] Histogram
+- [x] Histogram
+- [x] Bar plot
+- [x] Line plot
-- [ ] Scattered plot
+- [x] Scattered plot
+- [x] Linear regression

+Future work

-Pattern analysis
+- [ ] Pattern analysis
+- [ ] Machine learning

 ___

 ## 1. Introduction

-This project is intened to introduce into data anlysis on example of the Fisher's Iris data set.
+This project is intended to introduce into data analysis, based on example of the Fisher's Iris data set.
 The data set was chosen for its relative simplicity and a rich literature reference.

 The intention of the project is to get practical understanding of handling data in Python environment, including data types and structures handling, data splicing, plots generation and interpretation.